eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 	+ bool remove_edge(edge e)

 			For the source node(s), remove pointer to edge e from the outgoing_edge set.

+				That is, from the set of source nodes, visit each source node.
+				For each source node, search its outgoing_edge set for a pointer to edge e.
+				If and when edge e is found, remove edge e from the outgoing_edge set.

 			For the destination node(s), remove pointer to edge e from the incoming_edge set.
 			Remove edge e from set\<edge> edges.